csjunxu/Guided-Image-Denoising-TIP2018/Readme.txt

   Contact:       Jun Xu <csjunxu@comp.polyu.edu.hk/nankaimathxujun@gmail.com>
 % ===============================================================

 Overview
 ------------
+Training Code:
-The code for learning Patch Group Prior is implemented in the folder "PG-GMM_TrainingCode", which relies on the training images in the subfolder "Kodak24" (please refer to the "Data" section).
+The code for learning external prior is provided in the folder "PG-GMM_TrainingCode", which relies on the training images in the subfolder "Kodak24" (please refer to the "Data" section).

+Testing Code:
 The function "Demo_Guided_DND2017" demonstrates real-world image denoising with the Guided Image Denoising method introduced in the paper.